apache/doris/docs/en/developer-guide/cpp-diagnostic-code.md

 Doris support to use [Clangd](https://clangd.llvm.org/) and [Clang-Tidy](https://clang.llvm.org/extra/clang-tidy/) to diagnostic code.
 Clangd and Clang-Tidy already has in [LDB-toolchain](https://doris.apache.org/zh-CN/installing/compilation-with-ldb-toolchain)，also can install by self.

 ### Clang-Tidy
 Clang-Tidy can do some diagnostic cofig, config file `.clang-tidy` is in Doris root path.
+Compared with vscode-cpptools, clangd can provide more powerful and accurate code jumping for vscode, and integrates the analysis and quick-fix functions of clang-tidy.

 ### Enable clangd on VSCODE